 Let Them Use The Tools Of Their Choice

 With technology, a multitude of things have changed.
 In case your students want to jot down their essay and notes on a laptop or iPad, let them do so.
 Giving the students some freedom in the class will only enable them to innovate and carve out some space to learn things better.

-If you want to connect with such kids, the need of the hour is to stick to the basics and think out of the box.
+If you want to truly succeed at engaging students you must stick to the basics and think out of the box, and connect to their interests by discovering and using what’s relevant to them.
 The rest will fall in place by itself.

 Anshuman Kukreti is a professional writer and a keen follower of the gulf job market.
 An engineer by qualification and an artist at heart, he writes on various topics related to teaching and employment across the globe.
 Reach him @ LinkedIn, Twitter and Google+.

 Many people believe getting our learners to begin thinking independently is the main goal of education.
 “Teach students so that they don’t need the teacher.”
 But what if that wasn’t the case?
 What if there were something higher than independence?
 After...

 When we ask anyone what skills students need most to succeed in the future, the most common answer is that learners must be exceptional problem solvers.
 The Solution Fluency process is one for not only problem solving, but also living.
 Since it provides...